 GeForce RTX 5060 vs Radeon RX 9070 XT

-Two gpus from NVIDIA and AMD, targeting different sides of the features and capabilities spectrum.
+Two graphics cards from NVIDIA and AMD, targeting different sides of the rendering performance and VRAM capacity spectrum.
 The biggest difference comes down to tdp.

 GeForce RTX 5060